 In our novels, we need to honor the fat that our readers are aware that people say mean things, hard things, things which they shouldn’t have said at all.

 But art—and life—are not about sanitizing our conversations.
 Instead, they are about dealing with them—facing them with grace and redemption and, hopefully, healing.
 Novels which allow readers to see adults speak in authentic ways not only help middle grade readers to see real life, but they also teach these readers that they are not alone.
 And—while always imperfect—can still be beautiful.
 It can still bring healing and hope.
-This is what dignifies their own experience, and honors our own writing, too.
+This is what dignifies their own experience.

 Thanks for visiting The Writer’s Dig blog.
 For more great writing advice, click here.